i Brazil's economic history

 The Superior Court of Justice has recognised foreign arbitral awards whenever they do not violate any of the provisions of Article 38 of the Brazilian Arbitration Law.
 The Superior Court of Justice has analysed only formal aspects of the award.
 The merits of the arbitration award have not been analysed.
 The Superior Court of Justice's internal rules authorise the Court to issue preliminary injunctions during the recognition proceedings, such as freezing assets or temporary restraining orders.
 Once the foreign arbitration award is recognised by the Superior Court of Justice, the judgment creditor is entitled to enforce the award in the same way as a domestic award, that is, before a competent first-instance state court.

-Arbitration in Brazil is developing quickly and strongly, and it is becoming one of the most important methods for dispute resolution in the country.
-Statistics of the International Court of Arbitration of the International Chamber of Commerce (ICC) show a steady growth in the use of commercial arbitration in Brazil.
-By number of arbitration proceedings involving Brazilian parties since 2006, Brazil is first in Latin America and fifth in the world out of the total number of parties that submit their disputes to the ICC.5
+Arbitration is developing quickly and strongly, and it is becoming one of the most important methods for dispute resolution in Brazil.
+Statistics of the International Court of Arbitration of the International Chamber of Commerce (ICC) show a steady growth in the use of commercial arbitration in the country.
+By number of arbitration proceedings involving Brazilian parties since 2006, Brazil is first in Latin America and the fifth of all the parties in the world that submit their disputes to the ICC.5

 Arbitration, a well-favoured mechanism for the engineering and construction sectors, has become increasingly predictable and user-friendly as a result of various systemic changes.
 The choice of an international arbitration institution or the adoption of international arbitration rules has no influence on the future enforcement of an arbitration award in Brazil.
 A foreign contractor is therefore free to adopt the arbitration rules of any international institution.

-Among national arbitration institutions, the best known and most frequently used are:
+The best known and most frequently used of the national arbitration institutions are:

 - the American Chamber of Commerce Arbitration Center;

 - the Brazil–Canada Chamber of Commerce Arbitration Center;